 She later decided to marry a man named Leung Bok Lau, a salt merchant from Fukien.
 Yim Wing Chun taught him the fighting style taught to her by Ng Mui.
 Leung Bok Lau then taught this Wing Chun style to one student, named Leung Lan Kwai.

-Leung Lan Kwai then taught the style to the six members of the Red Boat Opera Group, a
+Leung Lan Kwai then taught the style to the six members of the Red Boat Opera Group, a travelling group of opera singers that eventually led an uprising against the Qing Dynasty.

 Although there is not any direct reason to disbelieve Ip Man’s story, the fact that it was passed down orally makes it subject to various different accounts of the same history (one of which I cover in the next section).
 Also, there are several parts of the story which are yet to be confirmed by modern historians.